Avinashpuresoftware/arm-software-developers-ads/content/learning-paths/server-and-cloud/lambda_function/nodejs_deployment.md

 ```

-The above Lambda function will simply prints `event.name` value as an ouput.
+The above Lambda function will simply print `event.name` value as an ouput.

 Here is the complete **main.tf** file